egtaonline/gameanalysis/README.md

 4. Implement SampleGame
 5. Potentially move library into its own repository, and have the run scripts be in a separate repository.
+6. Change individual commands to one command using argparse subparsers